GenericMappingTools/gmt/doc/rst/source/psrose.rst

 **-M**\ *parameters*
     Used with **-C** to modify vector parameters.
 For vector heads, append vector head *size* [Default is 0, i.e., a line].
 See VECTOR ATTRIBUTES for specifying additional attributes.
+If **-C** is not given and the current plot mode is to draw a windrose diagram then using **-M** will add vector heads to all individual directions using the supplied attributes.

 .. _-O: